SidneyNemzer/elm-text-editor/README.md

 [Janiczek][] recently demonstrated [a text editor in pure elm][Janiczek-editor-discourse], which implements work-arounds for several issues I had faced in the past when creating a pure elm editor.

-> I hope this inspires somebody to try do some stuff in Elm they’ve been needing but seemed too big / hard for them!
+> I hope this inspires somebody to try some stuff in Elm they’ve been needing but seemed too big / hard for them!
 You might, like me with this project, find out it’s in your reach - no doubt thanks to Elm
 > *- Janiczek*

 [Atom]: https://atom.io